 What gives Green Lakes their color?

 The Lakes reside in an ancient river basin, carved deeper into the limestone bedrock by the last ice age.
 Limestone, an easily dissolved sedimentary rock, saturates the lake’s waters with calcium carbonate, a bluish salt solution.

-Photosynthetic bacteria contributes to the geology (and to some degree, color) of the lakes by creating reefs of calcium/sulphur below the surface along the shore.
+Photosynthetic bacteria contributes to the geology (and to some degree, color) of the lakes by creating reefs of calcium/sulfur below the surface along the shore.
 You can see these structures, jutting out from the lake basin, just below the surface of the lake.
 They are most prominent near Dead Man’s Point (see this Bird’s eye photo).
 Look for sub-surface platforms that look like light-brown rock or sand, extending out from the lake shore and then dropping off suddenly.

-Through a combination of their depth, high calcium carbonate concentrations and photosynthetic bacteria, the lakes maintain a bright aquamarine color.
+Through a combination of their depth, high calcium carbonate concentrations, and photosynthetic bacteria, the lakes maintain a bright aquamarine color.
 Hence the name.

-View Green Lakes State Park in a larger map
+Green Lakes State Park Media

 Have you ever seen a green or blue pothole in a creek bed?
 They are usually found in gullies that have plenty of waterfalls.
 These potholes are old waterfall plunge pools that have deepened by the erosive powers of the falling water and trapped rocks and sand.
 Potholes eventually become so deep that they don’t mix well with the creek waters and any sediment that gets in them precipitates to the bottom, keeping the water inside clear.
 Calcium carbonate from the dissolved limestone gives these holes their characteristic color.